aws-samples/aws-bootstrap-kit-examples/source/3-landing-page-cicd/README.md

 1. Execute `npm install -g cdk-sso-sync`

-    > Right now the cdk cli is not SSO friendly so we use a small command line tool to synchronize SSO credential with standard aws cli credential so that cdk can use a SSO profile
+    > Right now the cdk cli is not IAM Identity Center friendly so we use a small command line tool to synchronize IAM Identity Center credential with standard aws cli credential so that cdk can use a IAM Identity Center enabled profile

 1. Execute `cdk-sso-sync cicd`